 The Step by Step training takes between four to five days but is really through because literally take the employees by the hand and walk them through the whole process.

 I mostly use Two Steps Training for small areas that are easy to tackle.
 Step by step is my favorite by far, although it is slower it is a complete learning experience.
 This one is really good when you want to develop employees and give them nice tools to empower them to take their own decisions.
-Also we have plenty of time to practice the Lean Thinking.
+Also, we have plenty of time to practice Lean Thinking.

 How do you do your 5S training?
 Which way proves more successful for you?